Veera Theerapat

-Veera Theerapattranon (วีระ ธีระภัทรานนท์; born 13 April 1957), better known as Veera Theerapat (วีระ ธีรภัทร) is a Thai journalist, radio presenter, news TV host, and author.
+Veera Theerapattranon (วีระ ธีระภัทรานนท์; born 13 April 1957), generally known as Veera Theerapat (วีระ ธีรภัทร) is a Thai journalist, radio presenter, news TV host, and author.
 He became known for his talk radio shows during the late 1990s to early 2000s, where he used a shock jock–style, speaking bluntly and often ridiculing callers.

 Early life

-Veera grew up in Phichit Province.
-He graduated secondary school from Suankularb Wittayalai School.
+Born and grew up in Phichit Province, Theerapat completed his lower secondary education at La Salle Chotiravi Nakhonsawan School and later graduated from Suankularb Wittayalai School in Bangkok (class 88, upper secondary), where he enrolled in 1969 at the age of 12 and was a classmate of Jurin Laksanawisit.
 He earned a bachelor's degree from the Faculty of Political Science, Thammasat University.
-He got a job in the media immediately following graduation in 1979.
+He got a job in the media immediately following graduation in 1978 at the urging of a senior friend.

 Career

-He was one of the journalists that followed Prime Minister Gen Prem Tinsulanonda on visits to foreign countries such as Japan.
+He was one of the journalists that followed Prime Minister Gen Prem Tinsulanonda on visits to Denmark in 1981, it also was his first trip abroad.